wardvisual/coalesced-console-app/README.md

 # CSGSix - Final Project

-A school project that combines different activities into a single application.
+An application that integrates various school laboratory activities from the second to the final semester.
+This project aims to produce an interactive console-based application.

 ## Members